For the past year, I've been up to my neck in crispy cheese crusts. That's not a bad place to be, mind you.

-The best one I tried was this one from LloydPans, which has been making these pans since the '80s.
+The best one I tried was from LloydPans—you can shop for it here.
+They've been making these pans since the '80s.
 This is a specialty item for sure, but once you try this recipe, I can guarantee that you'll be using it with regularity.
 Still, if you don't want a dedicated pizza pan, I found that you can get decent results from a pair of deep, well-seasoned or nonstick 8- by 8-inch cake pans.****

 **** The crust doesn't come out quite as nice when you use a pair of cake pans, but you do end up with more of it because of the two extra edges, so it's a pretty fair trade.

 After stretching my dough, I added a layer of diced Brick cheese, which I made sure to spread all the way to the very edges of the pan.
 Buddy's in Detroit claims that it uses a full pound of cheese for each pizza.
 I've seen some recipes that call for eight ounces or less.
 I ended up splitting the difference by adding 12 ounces of diced cheese.
 Don't get me wrong: It's still a ton***** of cheese, but not so much that eating it becomes painful.

 Ya see how nice that cheese-and-pan combo works out?
 For the record, the cheese crust may look black, but I can assure you that it does not taste burnt or bitter.
 I can't explain it.
 In the wise words of Oscar Gamble, they don't think it be like it is, but it do.